COVID-19 restrictions in Kirklees tells you more about what this means.

 If you have a test and it comes back negative then you and your household can stop isolating immediately.

 If you test positive

 - You will be contacted by the NHS Test and Trace service.
 If they are unsuccessful in contacting you, our local test and trace contact tracing team will attempt to contact you.

 - They will ask you where you've been recently and who you have been in close contact with.

-- Close contacts are people who have
+- Close contacts are people who have:

 - had a face-to-face conversation within 1 metre